 7. Keep Working

-If your health is intact, consider working during your retirement — it’s a great way to supplement your income and it can help you stay engaged and prevent you from spending more money than you should.
+If your health is intact, consider working during your retirement — it’s a great way to supplement your income, it can help you stay engaged and it prevents you from spending more money than you should.

-“Years ago, the typical retirement length used to be [shorter],” said Joe Duran, founder and CEO of United Capital and author of the national best-seller “The Money Code.”
+“Years ago, the typical retirement length used to be (shorter),” said Joe Duran, managing director and head of Goldman Sachs Personal Financial Management and author of national bestseller “The Money Code.”
 “You didn’t need a lot of retirement savings and pension plans worked.
 People don’t have pensions today.
 Being 65 years old today is radically different than it was 20 years ago.”

 “People aren’t just working longer to make money; it’s to stay connected with the world and avoid spending money,” said Duran.
-“Those both have massive implications in actually living a fulfilling retirement rather than doing absolutely nothing.
+“Those both have massive implications in actually living a fulfilling retirement rather than doing absolutely nothing.”